Afghan name: Females

 Female first names tend to have a single component, for example Fereyba, Laila, or Roya.
 In rarer instances they may have two parts, for example Gol Khanom.
 Female names of Arabic origin are less common than Arabic male names; some examples are: Jamila, Nadia or Zahra.

 The table below shows a list of assorted female names of Pashto or Persian origin (or otherwise of Indo-Persian origin), with many referring to beauty and nature.

 Neutral names

 Examples of gender-neutral Afghan names include: Gul (meaning "flower"), Lal, Sultan, Taj, and Shaista.

 Last names

 While most Afghans lack a last name, they are more common among urban populations or the educated or higher class.
 Last names can represent a father's name, tribal affiliation, or an adjective describing the person.
 Thus, in some cases, people of the same family may have different last names.
-Common forms of last names referring to tribal affiliation are:
+Common suffices of last names referring to tribal affiliation are: